lasandrall/mvlearnR/README.md

 # mvlearnR
 Our new web portal MultiviewPortal (https://multi-viewlearn.shinyapps.io/MultiViewPortal/) can be used for data integration.
+All functions in mvlearnR and the shiny app are ported to MultiViewPortal.

 The package **mvlearnR** (https://arxiv.org/pdf/2311.16181.pdf) and accompanying Shiny App (https://multi-viewlearn.shinyapps.io/MultiView_Modeling/) is intended for integrating data from multiple sources
 (e.g. genomics, proteomics, metabolomics).
 Most existing software packages for multiview learning are decentralized,